serhit/pytest_service/README.md

    While passing results of the test execution one should be careful to ensure that all results are serializable ("pickle-able").

+Detail description of the approach, discovered issues and other reference information is described in the [habr.com article](https://habr.com/ru/articles/776546/)  (RU)

 # Project structure and dependencies

 ## Folders